-COMPLETED - 3.10 Wells Database Editing Application (PH, 2014)
+COMPLETED - Wells Database Editing Application (PH, 2014)

-Build a web application that will allow Public Health staff to edit the wells point layer and related B Systems and connected parcel records table.
-The application will use the ArcGIS JavaScript API to push edits through a REST endpoint.
+Build a web application (Hydro) that will allow Public Health staff to edit the wells point layer and related B Systems and connected parcel records table.
+The application will use the ArcGIS JavaScript API to push edits through a REST endpoint to the SDE database.

-COMPLETED - 3.11 Automate Cache Update Process for COMPAS (IT, 2014)
+COMPLETED - Automate Cache Update Process for COMPAS (IT, 2014)